smartfog/fogflow/doc/tutorial/fogflow.md

 }'
 ```

-**To check if the fog function is triggered:**
+# Check if the fog function is triggered:**
  - Check if a task is created under "Task" in System Management.

 - Check if a Stream is created under "Stream" in System Management.

 # Issue a subscription to forward the generated result to Orion Context Broker
 Use the following curl request to subscribe Fogflow Broker to FIWARE Orion:

 ```bash
 curl -iX POST \
   'http://<Fogflow IP>:8080/ngsi10/subscribeContext' \